asrayg/WhistleGuard/README.md

 # WhistleGuard - README

+## This was for the Iowa State University Hack Club's Mini Hackathon.
+This was more focused on making designs and how an app targeted college students would look like.

 ## Introduction

 **WhistleGuard** is your all-in-one safety app designed to help prevent and report sexual assault (SA) in real-time.
 While we can't stop SA from happening, we can provide tools to enhance personal safety and ensure faster reporting and support.